Tempestiine/Cybersecurity/overthewire/bandit/level00-01.md

 The real struggle wasn't navigating this level but understanding how to use commands in Terminal effectively.
 Frankly, I'm a beginner.
 I was confused by the command syntax and how arguments worked in Terminal.
 The Ubuntu documentation provided on the Bandit website gave me a headache.
 Connecting to OverTheWire initially felt overwhelming.
 The Wikipedia page helped clarify some concepts, but I didn't fully grasp the semantics of how to type and use commands.

-Fortunately, I found `linuxcommand.org` (copyright William E. Shotts, Jr.), which explained Linux commands in a palatable way that finally made sense.
+Fortunately, I found [linuxcommand.org](https://linuxcommand.org/) (copyright William E. Shotts, Jr.) online, which explained Linux commands in a palatable way that finally made sense.

 ### Solution Process